JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 ---

-Arrow functions were introduced in ES6, so there are now a variety of ways to declare a function.
+Arrow functions were introduced in ES6.
 All 3 of the below functions are valid:

 ```javascript
 function sayHi() {